Aaron Hernandez exhibited the slightest change in his final days

 Soon he was dead, incapable of facing the future he chose, he carved out, he coveted.
 Soon he was gone, running from reality, crushing Shay and their daughter, the only two left who still cared.

-Soon it ended for Aaron Hernandez, the tragic star of the NFL, who had it all and chose evil, who was given everything but delivered misery; a monster, in the middle of the night, dangling from a prison bed sheet.
+Soon it ended for Aaron Hernandez, the tragic star of the NFL, who had it all and chose evil, who was given everything but delivered misery; a monster, in the middle of the night, dangling from a prison bedsheet.